Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Where Might We Go From Here?

 Educational policies and practices present visions of a particular type of learner, and attempt to prepare that learner for life in society---educational AI systems then instantiate these visions and values into algorithmic systems that may further entrench them.
 Whose visions are these?
 What type of learner is imagined, and what type of society are they being educated for?
 These are questions with critical consequences in a settler colonialist, white supremacist, patriarchal, cis heteronormative, ableist society.
 Paulo Freire and bell hooks, among other theorists and critics, have called for a more radical, liberatory form of education, where, rather than simply reproducing inequitable societal structures, the role of education is instead a provocation to rethink what is possible --- to remake the world in a more radical, more just, and more equitable way.

-This article interrogates issues of structural inequity in educational AI technologies through critical examination of several classes of educational AI.
+This chapter interrogates issues of structural injustice in educational AI technologies through applying critical lenses to examining several forms of educational AI systems.
 The problems are complex and interwoven and resist straightforward analyses and answers---including quick technical solutions and neat group-level evaluations of ``AI fairness''.
 What is needed are approaches to transforming the epistemology of educational AI, working towards justice and equity---both in educational AI technologies and in the socio-technical and socio-political milieu in which they are designed.
 We do not offer solutions to the core challenges we have presented.
 To offer neat solutions would be to undermine the argument we have been making.

-What this particular moment, the crisis of the COVID-19 pandemic, reveals is the potential for doing work outside the norms.
-Right now, as our entire education system is in flux, we are on the precipice of rapid and fundamental change.
-We can use this time to radically reimagine what we want for our education systems.
-Funding organizations and technology corporations are often the ones with the power and privilege to break this cycle.
+What this historical moment, the crisis of the COVID-19 pandemic, has revealed is the potential for doing work outside the norms.
+We are in the midst of rapid and fundamental change to our educational system.
+We can use this as an opportunity to radically reimagine what we want for our education systems---including educational algorithmic systems and sociotechnical systems more broadly.
+Funding organizations and technology corporations are often the ones with the power and privilege to drive large-scale change.
 And yet as a community of researchers and practitioners, there is much we can collectively do to transform the trajectory of the field.
-There is an enormous rethinking about the role of technology in education that will occur worldwide in the coming years.
-We must take this as an opportunity to reshape the priorities of the educational research we do and the research we support, towards addressing structural inequities in educational AI.
+There is an enormous rethinking about the role of technology in education that is beginning to occur worldwide.
+We must take this as an opportunity to reshape the priorities of the educational research we do and the research we support, towards addressing structural injustice in educational AI.